 About us

-We are a cancer research lab at St Vincent's Institute in Melbourne Australia.
+We are a medical research lab at St Vincent's Institute in Melbourne Australia.
+Our lab is focused on how cells repair damage to DNA.
+Our research on this topic has two main goals: